StevenBlack/k7waterfront/topic/ChecklistForShippingContainersToKingston.md

        <li> You could ship to a US port.
 [Boston](http://tinyurl.com/2o6t5m), 690 km away, for example.
      </ul>

-  <li> <strong>Decide where to unload your container</strong>.
+  <li> **Decide where to unload your container**.
 You can do this at the port, at a more local depot, or at the Yacht Club or sailing venue.
     <ul>
-    <li> If you have a trailer anyway, it may make sense to <strong>unload immediately at the port</strong> where the container arrives in Canada.
+    <li> If you have a trailer anyway, it may make sense to **unload immediately at the port** where the container arrives in Canada.
 Sometimes a 200 km truck delivery is the same price as unloading it yourself because of Union rules.
-    <li><strong>Container loading and unloading can also be easy by doing it at a depot</strong>.
+    <li>**Container loading and unloading can also be easy by doing it at a depot**.
 They have the cranes there, and all loading and unloading happens while the Container is at ground level.
-    <li> <strong>If the container comes to Kingston</strong>
+    <li> **If the container comes to Kingston**
     <ul>
       <li>You can have your container delivered to [Portsmouth Olympic Harbour][portsmoutholympicharbour].
 That's often ideal, teams do it all the time, and it's great if you have lots of gear.
 Downsides: container handling is costlier.
 You need to hire a crane to take your Container off the truck.
       <li>Another place to send and/or unload containers in Kingston: